ivangfr/springboot-graphql-databases/README.md

     ```
     ./stop-apps.sh
     ```
-- To stop and remove docker-compose containers, network and volumes, go to a terminal and, inside `springboot-graphql-databases` root folder, run the following command
+- To stop and remove docker compose containers, network and volumes, go to a terminal and, inside `springboot-graphql-databases` root folder, run the following command
   ```
-  docker-compose down -v
+  docker compose down -v
   ```

 ## Cleanup